ruby/irb/.github/ISSUE_TEMPLATE.md

 ## Result of irb_info

-Please past the result of `irb_info` command in IRB.
+Please paste the result of `irb_info` command in IRB.

 ex.)